Registration Guide: Philosophy & Physics

 CAS PY 195: Freshman Seminar for Physicists (offered fall only, 1 unit) – Optional

-Seminar where freshman physics majors learn successful strategies for studying physics and become familiar with BU’s policies, procedures, resources, and extracurricular activities.
+This seminar is open to physics majors in their first year to help them learn successful strategies for studying physics and to familiarize them with BU’s policies, procedures, resources, and extracurricular activities.
 Exploration of research and career opportunities through invited speakers, book discussions, and laboratory tours.

 -OR-